mihailthebuilder/news-positivity-research/README.md

 ## Introduction

 It's common knowledge that there's a negativity bias in news which is affecting our mental health.
-The purpose of this project is to help tackle this problem by finding a good way to measure the negativity in news content.
+The purpose of this project is to help tackle the problem by finding a good way to measure the negativity in news content.
 I use Jupyter to assess the performance of several sentiment analysis models in this context.

 ## Table of contents
 - [News Positivity Research](#news-positivity-research)